Dance Macabre (song)

-"Dance Macabre" is a song by Swedish rock band Ghost.
-It was their second single off of their fourth studio album Prequelle.
+"Dance Macabre" is a song by the Swedish rock band Ghost.
+It was their second single from their fourth studio album Prequelle.
 It topped the Billboard Mainstream Rock Songs chart for two weeks in February 2019.

 Background

 "Dance Macabre" is a song from Ghost's fourth studio album, Prequelle.
 The song was debuted in a live setting, being played live at a surprise live show on May 5, 2018.
 The studio version was previewed via the band's Instagram story on May 17, a day prior to being officially released.
 Additionally, a separate version of the song, a disco remix version, was released on August 24, 2018, done by synthwave musician Carpenter Brut.
 The remix had been requested by Ghost frontman Tobias Forge in April 2018, after Brut had opened for Ghost on tour in 2016.

 The song was later released as the second single from Prequelle, after "Rats".
+In February 2019, the song topped the Billboard Mainstream Rock Songs chart for two weeks.
+It was the band's third consecutive song to top the chart, after "Rats" and "Square Hammer".

+Music video

 A music video was released on October 17, 2018.
 It was described by Consequence of Sound as "a homage to The Rocky Horror Picture Show."

-In February 2019, the song topped the Billboard Mainstream Rock Songs chart for two weeks.
-It was the band's third consecutive song to top the chart, after "Rats" and "Square Hammer".
+The song's music video features two men arriving at a house seeking entry to a party.
+One of the men is unsure, while the other is excited for the night ahead.
+They are questioned by a spooky man in facepaint, and then are promptly let in the house.

+As the video progresses, the party grows more and more eventful while everyone is dancing.
+Meanwhile, one of the earlier men is seen dancing with a woman, who then bestows upon him the signature facepaint of Papa Emeritus.
+She then punches him in the left eye, giving him the iconic white eye as seen in the band's numerous vocalists.